 The cannabis plant undoubtedly provides more health benefits than a shot of whiskey.
 But the health benefits alone do not make cannabis a better alternative to alcohol unless the user takes a balanced and disciplined approach.

-Those suffering from mental health problems such as depression, anxiety, or PTSD are more likely to abuse alcohol.
+Those suffering from mental health problems such as depression, anxiety, or post-traumatic stress disorder (PTSD) are more likely to abuse alcohol.
 Cannabis could undoubtedly be a suitable replacement in such instances, but it requires appropriate professional therapy to ensure long-term success.

 Can medical marijuana treat alcoholism?

-Medical marijuana is not an alcoholism treatment, and people with alcoholism should seek help in alcohol treatment centers and speak with qualified drug and alcohol counselors.
+Medical marijuana is not an alcoholism treatment; people with alcoholism should seek help in alcohol treatment centers and speak with qualified drug and alcohol counselors.
 Cannabis may, however, be a helpful adjunct alongside other therapies.

 What happens when you mix alcohol and weed?

 Mixing alcohol and weed can have unpredictable outcomes, depending on the tolerance levels of the user.
-In general, consuming cannabis with alcohol (or any other recreational drug) is not advisable.
-Alcohol can increase the absorption of THC, upping potency, which can result in an adverse effect for many people.
+Consuming cannabis with alcohol (or any other recreational drug) is not advisable.
+Alcohol can increase the absorption of THC, upping potency, which can adversely affect many people.